AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Orc.md

 **Creature Type:** Temuthen.
 **Speed:** 30' walking.
 **Vision:** Lightvision.
-**Skillful Impulses:** When making an attack of opportunity, you gain a +1 bonus to your attack roll, and your weapon damage die increases by 1 for the attack.
+**Skillful Impulses:** When making an [[Action Economy#Opportunity Attacks|opportunity attack]], you gain a +1 bonus to your attack roll, and your weapon damage die increases by 1 for the attack.
 **Menacing:** You are proficient with Intimidation.
 **Languages:** You can speak, read, and write Temuthen.
 - - -